metabase/metabase/docs/administration-guide/10-single-sign-on.md

 ![Group Mapping](images/ldap-group-mapping.png)

-Note that updates to group membership based on LDAP mappings will only take effect once a person has logged into Metabase again after the update.
+Note that updates to a person's group membership based on LDAP mappings will only take effect once they have logged into Metabase again after the update.

 For a tutorial on setting up LDAP in Metabase, check out this [Learn lesson](/learn/permissions/ldap-auth-access-control.html).
 If you run into an issue, our [LDAP troubleshooting guide](../troubleshooting-guide/ldap.md) can help.